wejdeneHaouari/mini-project-hyperledger/README.md

 James.id
 ```

-James can store multiple identities in his wallet, though in our example, she
+James can store multiple identities in his wallet, though in our example, he
 only uses one.
 The `wallet` folder contains an `James.id` file that provides
 the information that James needs to connect to the network.
 Other identities
 used by James would have their own file.
 You can open this file to see the
-identity information that `issue.js` will use on behalf of James inside a JSON
+identity information that the pfizer application will use on behalf of James inside a JSON
 file.
 The output has been formatted for clarity.
 ```
 (James)$  cat ../identity/user/James/wallet/*